Dependent Day Care Account

-You will need to provide detailed information about your dependent care provider including: name, address and Social Security Number or Tax Identification Number.
-Without this information you cannot be reimbursed.
+Employees will need to provide detailed information about their dependent care providers, including: name, address, and Social Security Number or Tax Identification Number.
+Without this information employees cannot be reimbursed.

-- Care for your dependent (who must reside in your home for at least 8 hours a day) must be necessary in order for you and your spouse (if married) to work.
+- Care for dependents (who must reside in employees' homes for at least 8 hours a day) must be necessary in order for employees and their spouses (if married) to work

-- Eligible dependents are defined as children under age 13, or a spouse or legal dependent of any age who is physically or mentally incapable of self-care.
+- Eligible dependents are defined as children under age 13, or spouses or legal dependents of any age who are physically or mentally incapable of self-care

-- Dependent Care, such as private baby-sitting, may not be provided by someone who can be claimed as your dependent for tax purposes, such as an older son or daughter.
+- Dependent Care, such as private baby-sitting, may not be provided by someone who can be claimed as a dependent for tax purposes, such as an older son or daughter

 Click here to view full information about the Flexible Spending Account (FSA).